MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     1. **Emission factor librar**y: EPA 2021 - eGrid
     1. **Emission factor**: US Average

-1. The fields and their values are explained below:
+1. The fields and their values are explained below.
+Select **Save** to save the record.

     - The **Category name** is used for identifying the action in the calculation model.
     - The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
 In this scenario, the Output variable from the Estimation factor action is used.

             >[!NOTE] **Note**: In this scenario, the Unit is automatically selected based on the Unit type of the Output variable from the Estimation factor node

     - The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
     - The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 In this scenario, Alex and Wide World Importers may not know which electric grid a vehicle was charged on or the energy source, so Alex chooses the US Average emission factor to provide the estimated emissions.

-    1. Select **Save** to save the record.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image047.png)